Titosoft/titosoft.github.io/_posts/2018-02-26-terraform-and-kvm.md

 - _libvirt_domain_ defines our guest "ubuntu-terraform" with 512MB of RAM, 1 vcpu, with a network interface and our qcow disk created on "_libvirt_volume_" resource.
 - There are 2 templates files that we will need to create for _cloudinit_.
 They will define our user data and network interface information.

-For the _user data_ we will create a file called "cloud_init.cfg" and paste the content below:
+For the _user data_ we will create a file called `cloud_init.cfg` and paste the content below:

 ```bash
 #cloud-config